Harper homers in third straight game to lead Phillies to win

 Realmuto doubled and had three hits, and is batting .526 with four doubles, three homers and eight RBIs in his last five games.

-Paddack allowed five runs – four earned – on nine hits in 4 2/3.
 The 23-year-old rookie right-hander has struggled in his last five starts, in dropping to 1-2 with a 6.12 ERA while giving up 28 hits and eight home runs in 25 innings over that stretch.

 TRAINER’S ROOM

-Padres: SS Fernando Tatis Jr. was placed on the 10-day injured list with a back injury that “most likely” will end his season, according to manager Andy Green.
+Padres: SS Fernando Tatis Jr. was placed on the 10-day injured list with a back injury that “most likely” will end his season, according to Green.
 A rookie-of-the-year candidate, Tatis batting .317 with 13 doubles, 22 homers and 53 RBIs in 84 games.
 Green said the injury was the result of “common usage” and that it would require rest to heal. .
 The Padres also placed 2B Ian Kinsler on the 10-day IL with a neck injury that also will end his season.
 Green said Kinsler has a herniated disc and was weighing whether to have surgery.

-Phillies: 1B Rhys Hoskins was not in the starting lineup after being hit on the right hand in Thursday’s win over the Cubs.
-X-rays were negative and Hoskins took pregame batting practice and entered as a defensive replacement at first base in the ninth inning.
+Phillies: Quinn came up lame while trying to run out a grounder in the eighth, and Kapler said he was being evaluated after the game for right groin tightness. .
+1B Rhys Hoskins was not in the starting lineup after being hit on the right hand in Thursday’s win over the Cubs.
+X-rays were negative.
+Hoskins took pregame batting practice and entered as a defensive replacement at first base in the ninth inning.

 UP NEXT